Saturday, April 19, 2014 | 12:42 PM IST

 What has made radio an effective medium for political communication is the ease with which messages can be tailor-made for the audience.

 “Since radio ads are easy and less expensive to produce, there is the possibility of making many more creatives and thus changing the message as the campaign progresses.
 It is also possible for one political party to respond to the ad of another political party.
 This is not possible with TV.
-Finally, radio is far cheaper than TV advertising; hence everyone can use radio,” says Prashant Pandey, CEO of Entertainment Network India Ltd (ENIL).
+Finally, radio advertising is far cheaper than TV advertising; hence everyone can use radio,” says Prashant Pandey, CEO of Entertainment Network India Ltd (ENIL).
 The company operates under the brand name of Radio Mirchi and is spread across 14 states with 32 stations.
 It claims to have a listeners’ base of 41 million.

 A 10-second spot on radio costs Rs 400-2,000, depending on the time and location.
 Advertising rates are the highest in Delhi, Mumbai and Bengaluru.